4 Easy Steps for Seasoning Your Wood Cutting Board

 This is the first time I bought this product, and I got it to seal a wood cutting board that I received.
 The oil has a nice citrus scent and aborbs nicely.
 I recommend this oil and will purchase again." - RLG

-When it comes to a tool that contacts our food during prep and cooking, it’s important to make sure our cutting board surface is as healthy and sanitary as can be.
+During food prep and cooking, it’s important to make sure our surface is as healthy and sanitary.
 After all, no yummy meal has ever been made using spoiled, germy and chemical-tarnished ingredients.

 Let’s start by identifying some “never use these” options.
-Once exposed to oxygen, oils high in unsaturated fats like canola and olive oxidize quickly, develop free radicals and will go rancid fast.
-All this leaves you with a smelly cutting board and a spoiled surface that will really badly affect the quality of the food on your board.
+Once exposed to oxygen, oils like canola and olive oxidize quickly.
+They develop free radicals and will go rancid fast.
+This leaves you with a smelly cutting board and a spoiled surface.
+This will negatively affect the quality of the food on your board.

 Remember, whatever is on your board may very well get into your food.
 If you wouldn't put it in your mouth, don't put it on your board.